ivangeevo/vegehenna/## Changelog.md

 ## 0.5(dev)
++ Added a new mod block tag "DAILY_GROWTH_CROPS" which holds all crops which grow only once a day.
++ Changed back melons and pumpkins to not be falling blocks anymore.
+It turns out making this work properly is more of a hassle than I originally thought, so it's getting pushed back.
 + Changed the recipe for wheat seeds from wheat to use the new ExtendedShapelessRecipe from BTWR:SL 0.60–0.61
 + Changed brown and red mushrooms to grow exactly like they do in BTW:
 <p> 1.
 Brown mushrooms now will grow only in the overworld.